Like its New England neighbors, New Hampshire has incredible ice fishing opportunities.

 One draw of Tewksbury Pond, near Canaan east of Lebanon, is that the state stocks it with three species of trout: brown, brook, and rainbow trout.

 It’s a 47-acre pond that gets as deep as 50 feet.
-Brown trout, stocked in the fall and spring, are the biggest draw during ice fishing season.
+Brown trout, stocked in the fall and spring, are the biggest draw during ice fishing season and also help make this one of the best all-around trout fishing lakes in New Hampshire.

 Anglers can park off Tewksbury Landing Road.